-- Broadening our recruiting strategy. - Completing an inaugural employee engagement survey, the results of which will drive continuous improvement and enhancements to our workplace and employee experience. - Implementing a flexible work arrangement model, to provide flexibility for office employees where appropriate in a manner that helps deliver on our business goals by supporting the overall health, safety and well-being of our employees, while ensuring our operations team members are fully supported. - Strengthening engagement initiatives to advance the Corporation's reputation. - Conducting additional compensation benchmarking to inform adjustments for skilled trades and critical roles within the Corporation, resulting in adjustments to base salaries and STI Plan targets for certain key employees. - Increasing President's Awards and special recognition awards for employees. - Recognizing non-executive employees with COVID-related safety bonuses to show our appreciation for their commitment and dedication during the pandemic. - Recognizing unionized and non-union hourly employees with a special year-end performance bonus to show our appreciation for their contributions towards financial performance in a record year. - Adjusting the Corporation's DC Plan for market competitiveness, retention and attraction purposes (see "Pension Plan Benefits"). - Granting additional RSUs and awards to certain key employees of the Corporation for retention and market competitiveness purposes (see "2022 Long-term Incentive Awards" and "Summary Compensation Table").
+- Broadening our recruiting strategy. - Commencing a regular employee engagement survey, the results of which are expected to drive continuous improvement and enhancements to our workplace and employee experience. - Implementing a flexible work arrangement model, to provide flexibility for office employees where appropriate in a manner that helps deliver on our business goals by supporting the overall health, safety and well-being of our employees, while ensuring our operations team members are fully supported. - Strengthening engagement initiatives to advance the Corporation's reputation. - Increasing special recognition awards and President's Awards for employees who have made outstanding contributions to the Corporation that result in advancement of the Corporation's strategic objectives. - Adjusting the Corporation's DC Plan for market competitiveness, retention and attraction purposes (see "Pension Plan Benefits"). - Incrementally broadening the LTI Plan to certain non-executive employees, to provide further alignment of long-term compensation to the performance of the Corporation's share price. - Granting additional RSUs and awards to certain key employees of the Corporation for retention and market competitiveness purposes.